You are using an outdated browser. Please upgrade your browser to improve your experience.

 8 min read

 It can take a lifetime to build up a nest egg, and seconds to lose it.
-A growing number of sophisticated scams have seen thousands of people lose significant sums of money over the past few years – and in the very worst cases, victims have lost every penny of their savings.
+A growing number of sophisticated scams have seen thousands of people lose significant sums of money over the past few years.
+And in the very worst cases, victims have lost every penny of their savings.

 But a little knowledge can go a long way when it comes to protecting yourself against scams.
 By staying vigilant, and following some simple rules, you can hold onto your money.
-And if you do get caught out, there’s steps you should take to maximise the chances of getting some or all of your money back.
+And if you do get caught out, there are steps you should take to maximise the chances of getting some or all of your money back.

 On this page: